Minister for Justice, Equality and Law Reform v Bailey: Holding of the Supreme Court

 The question before the Court was whether the surrender of Bailey is against section 44 of the 2003 Act when the alleged crime was committed in Ireland and when he himself is not a national of the requesting state.
 An additional problem was that the DPP had decided not to prosecute Bailey due to insufficient evidence.
 Usually extradition orders are requested when a national of the requesting state commits a crime in that state but flees the country.
 However, in this case the alleged offence was committed in Ireland.
 Nevertheless, under French laws, the courts there can request for the return of an accused who has murdered a French citizen even if that murder did not happen in France.
-Also, it is important to note that Bailey was questioned by the Gardai in relation to the murder of Sophie Toscan du Plantier and his file at the DPP's office had been reviewed multiple times.
+Also, Bailey was questioned by the Gardai in relation to the murder of Sophie Toscan du Plantier and his file at the DPP's office had been reviewed multiple times.
 Yet, the decision to not prosecute him remained the same.
 This Court had to analyse section 44 of the 2003 Act, section 42 of the same Act as amended by the Criminal Justice (Terrorist Offences) Act 2005 (the 2005 Act), section 21A of the 2003 Act as amended by the 2005 Act and finally section 37 of the 2003 Act.

 Section 44 prohibits the surrender of a person if the offence which is alleged against him or her is executed outside the requesting state or if the alleged offence was committed outside of Ireland.
 In addition, Bailey is a British citizen.
 So, under Irish laws only Irish citizens can be susceptible to a charge of murder in Ireland.
 The High Court judge gave value to interpreting section 44 in light of other sections in the 2003 Act.The lower court judge ultimately concluded that section 44 does not prohibit the surrender of Bailey nor does Article 4(7) of the Framework Decision.
 However the latter section is not part of Irish legislation.
 Section 44 allows Ireland to extradite someone who is accused of committing a crime outside the issuing state in circumstances where the Irish State would exercise extraterritorial jurisdiction in reciprocal circumstances.
 The Court decided that it needed to reverse the situation and look at whether the Irish state has any jurisdiction if it was in the shoes of French authorities.
 Accordingly, it was said that Ireland cannot request for the surrender of a British citizen from France for the murder of an Irish citizen alleged to have been committed by that British citizen.
 A murder in another state is not an offense which may be prosecuted in Ireland unless it is committed by an Irish citizen.
 Hence, the Court decided to allow the appeal in relation to section 44 because Bailey cannot be extradited to France when he is not a French citizen.